Differences Between Civil Law and Common Law

 Civil Litigation Processes

 Civil litigation in Italy proceeds through phases established by the Code of Civil Procedure, with judges playing an active role in managing proceedings and examining evidence.
-The process emphasizes written submissions over oral arguments, with limited discovery compared to American practice.
+Moreover, the process emphasizes written submissions over oral arguments.
+Furthermore, discovery is limited compared to American practice, with parties generally unable to demand extensive information from opponents before trial.

 International Legal Relations and Influence